TaygaHoshi/tt-project/Classes/Magician.md

 **Elemental Affinity**
 	Choose an element.
 Spells you cast and abilities you use with that element are considered to have a bonus +1 ARC.

-**Attuning**
-	As a rapid action, you can attune to the forces of nature.
-While attuned:
-	1. Your spells are considered to have a bonus +1 ARC and gain a +1 bonus to their precision rolls.
-	2. You can't use weapon attacks and combat techniques.
-	3. You walk at half speed and can't fly, climb, swim or run.
-	Attuning lasts at least until the end of next round.
-In the following rounds, you can stop attuning as a rapid action.

 **Spell Modifiers**
 	Choose two modifiers each at levels 4 and 8.
 	These modifiers cost 1 mana to apply to the next spell you cast, and a spell can have multiple modifiers.